Fast calculation of p-values for one-sided Kolmogorov-Smirnov type statistics: Motivation

+In Section~\ref{sec:benchmarks} we present an application of our method for computing one-sided non-crossing probabilities to the computation of $p$-values for the $M_n^+$ statistic.

+In the next subsections, we describe in detail how the computation of $p$-values and power for one-sided statistics of the general form \eqref{eq:generalized_gof} can be reduced to a calculation of the probability~\eqref{eq:order_statistics_upperbound_problem}, we discuss test statistic distribution inversion for obtaining $\alpha$-level thresholds and mention some applications that involve the non-crossing probability \eqref{eq:order_statistics_upperbound_problem}.

-An alternative to exact computation is the use of asymptotics.
-For the higher criticism, Berk-Jones, and some related statistics, the asymptotic distributions are known \citep{Eicker1979, Jaeschke1979,WellnerKoltchinskii2003,MoscovichNadlerSpiegelman2016}.
+\begin{remark} An alternative to exact computation is the use of asymptotics.
+For the Higher Criticism, Berk-Jones, and some related statistics, the asymptotic distributions are known~\citep{Eicker1979, Jaeschke1979,WellnerKoltchinskii2003,MoscovichNadlerSpiegelman2016}.
 Unfortunately, the convergence of the null distribution to its limiting form can be exceedingly slow \citep{GontscharukLandwehrFinner2015}, rendering the asymptotics inapplicable.
-More sophisticated approximations were developed (for example, \cite{LiSiegmund2015}), but these are specific to a particular statistic and the quality of their approximation is difficult to analyze.
-Exact finite-sample computations are generally preferable when they are fast enough.
+More sophisticated approximations were developed (for example, by \cite{LiSiegmund2015}), but these are specific to a particular statistic and the quality of their approximation is difficult to analyze.
+Exact finite-sample computations are generally preferable, provided that they are fast enough to be practical. \end{remark}

-In the next subsections, we describe in detail how the computation of $p$-values and power of one-sided statistics of the general form \eqref{eq:generalized_gof} naturally reduces to a calculation of the probability \eqref{eq:order_statistics_upperbound_problem}, we discuss a simple strategy for inverting the distribution of such a statistic to obtain $\alpha$-level thresholds and mention various applications that involve the non-crossing probability \eqref{eq:order_statistics_upperbound_problem}.